Create your first JavaScript-based simulation

 Write the scenario

 The next step is to describe the user journey.
 For a web application, this usually consists of a user arriving at the application and then a series of interactions with the application.
-The following scenario mocks a user arriving on the home page of the Gatling sample application.
-Add the scenario:
+The following scenario performs a get request to https://api-ecomm.gatling.io/session

 export default simulation((setUp) => {